 - Podcast Popularity - Podcasts as a form of user-driven social media are gaining popularity.
 Integrated into people's lives, they have been adsorbed as an effective form of learning about new topics or expanding their knowledge of current interests.
 It has been shown that adult learners now use the internet to receive information at “twitch speed” and “they prefer on-demand access to media.”
 (Duffy 2016).
 The popularity of podcasts has increased, especially among farmers who are doing physical activities while they listen.
 Previous SARE funded projects that involved podcasts have focused on soil health specifically in a highly scripted, low episode volume approach (Lounsbury 2017) or were focused on creating searchable and discoverable transcripts of existing episodes (Blanchard 2019).

-- Convenient Audio Education – Education in the form of audio is convenient for farmers.
+- Convenient Audio Education - Education in the form of audio is convenient for farmers.
 Podcasts are entertaining and engaging for adult learners, including farmers and farmer educators.
 Podcast listeners choose what topics they listen to which is an important motivational element of effective adult learning (Bell and McAllister 2013).
 In survey results reported 10 years ago over 76% of students had ipods or other portable MP3 players (Luna and Cullen 2011).
 Meanwhile, cell phone ownership among US adults grew from 77% January 2008 to 95% in January 2018 with smartphone ownership growing from 39% in January 2012 to 77% January 2018.
 (Pew Research Center 2019).
-Our own experience working with farmers in the northeast suggests there is a high level of use of smartphones for recordkeeping, communication and learning among farmers and this aligns with research in other areas where smartphone use was a high as 89% among farmers (Dehnen-Schmutz 2016).
+Our own experience working with farmers in the northeast suggests there is a high level of use of smartphones for recordkeeping, communication and learning among farmers and this aligns with research in other areas where smartphone use was as high as 89% among farmers (Dehnen-Schmutz 2016).
 Students surveyed have identified many benefits of podcasting including: flexibility and portable convenience, ability to catch up on content, reduction in anxiety being removed from the classroom setting, increased student engagement, improved teaching and learning, and enhanced learning experiences.
 Adult learning theory has also been connected to podcasting.
 Using podcasts for education causes the listener to “Draw upon past life and work experience, which enables reasoning and reflective thinking during the learning process; Exhibit a high need to find relevance and applicability of learning; Possess healthy skepticism related to well-established attitudes, beliefs, and values; and Require readiness, stimulation, and motivation to learn” (Luna and Cullen, 2011).
 Podcasts are delivered via a “push”; they are automatically downloaded by subscribed users.
 These resources are then at their fingertips when they are out and about.
 This push of information, inherent flexibility in access, and mobility of learning allows for “just in time learning” (Evans 2008).
 This form of education is particularly convenient for farmers whose hands are often busy but their ears and brain are open for ideas.

 - Physical Activity - Podcasts are a form of education that supports physical activity during the learning period.
 Recent research supports secondary fidgeting as an educational enhancement.
 Rotz and Wright (2005) summarize decades of research connecting physical movement and fidgeting to multifocal brain activity, cognitive arousal, and increase in naturally occurring, attention supporting brain chemicals such as dopamine and norepinephrine.
 Karlesky and Isbister (2013) have taken this one step further and have actually designed “fidget widgets” to enhance learning.
 They developed “a playful technology to purposefully engage users’ interrelated bodily motions, affective states, and cognitive functions to selectively enhance creativity, focus, etc. integral to modern productivity.”
 Farmers have plenty of opportunities to “fidget” while listening in the form of seeding, weeding, harvesting, etc. This form of multitasking is great for the brain during these mundane and tedious tasks of production.